giordanorn/ppmip/README.md

 ## Functionalities
 The project documentation asks for some functionalities.
 They are arguments to be passed onto the program.
 The options are:
-- greyscale: applies greyscale filter to an PPM image passed as second argument; *(Done!)*
+- [x] greyscale: applies greyscale filter to an PPM image passed as second argument;
-- threshold: binarization of the image using thresholding;
+- [x] threshold: binarization of the image using thresholding;
-- blur: performs blurring;
+- [ ] blur: performs blurring;
-- sharp: perform sharpening;
+- [ ] sharp: perform sharpening;
-- rotate: rotate the image by a given angle;
+- [ ] rotate: rotate the image by a given angle;
-- amplify: magnify the image by a given zoom;
+- [ ] amplify: magnify the image by a given zoom;
-- reduce: reduce the image by a given zoom.
+- [ ] reduce: reduce the image by a given zoom.

 ## Instructions
 You might clone this repository and get into its folder and run `make`: